Business

 Once associated with inferior taste, instant coffee is transforming.
 Premium options now feature single-origin beans, freeze-drying technology, and specialty-grade blends that rival fresh brews.

-2. Americano trends: customization and cold varieties
+2. Americano trends: customization and varieties

 • Iced Americano is surging in popularity, particularly among younger consumers who prioritize personalization and visual appeal.